How to become a House League Coach (Markham Waxers)

 Understanding Discrimination based on Gender Identity and Gender Expression

 There are two modules which will educate team officials on this important topic.
 Once completed, notification will be posted to the team officials’ member profile on the HCR.
+All coaches, trainers, and on-ice volunteers must complete the Gender Identity course to be rostered.

 Gender Expression course registration